butaixianran/Blender-Vmd-Retargeting/README.md

 * Allow using thigh rotation with IK together, to handle knees since there is no IK Pole bone anymore.
 Blender mmd tools handle knees in the same way.
 * Add button to check new version.
 * Add Rig section and Daz to MMD button, to convert Daz model into MMD model with 1 click.
-* Add IK height offset when character is in high heel.

 ## 1.14.1
 * Set shin bone's IK stiffness to 0 for DTB 2022